moriss/CSS/README.md

 Work on css flexbox week to 10th January 2024

-This repo name CSS was locally cloned at blueDesktop.
+This repo name CSS was locally cloned at blue/Desktop.
 The name of the file is CSS.
 This is where you will edit and push updates to github.

 23.01.24
 As a brief update on how you intend moving forward:
-You have created a "style_story" file that is your journey through learning styling and related. "style_story" will prove to be a great resource especially when you have been away from it for a while.
+You have created a "style_story" file that is your journey through learning styling and related. "style_story" will prove to be a great resource for revision especially when you have been away from it for a while.
 As you work through it, things can be condensed and moved to other relevant files for more specific referencing.

 So your first port of call is "style_story" STOPPED HERE.